DanteHealy/reader-to-leader/README.md

 ![book card open](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/07-card-open.gif)

-Only the buy button will be available for users who did not create the review and are logged in or who are not admin.
+Only the buy button will be available for users who did not create the review and are logged in or casual visitors.
 If its the user who created the review or admin then the edit and delete opion buttons will also be available.

 ![book card open all buttons](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/08-card-open-login.gif)